 This area is designed with both clients and the counselling student in mind, as well as those with a general interest in mental health and wellbeing.
 I hope you find the information below helpful and informative.
-Content is regularly posted, so feel free to visit again.
+Content is regularly posted, so feel free to visit again for new content.

 Helpful tips in managing our own and each other’s mental health and wellbeing (and not just during a global pandemic!).